What are Falls, and Who Are the Elderly?

 Our Future Plan

-For my sibling and I, we have plenty to do to ensure our father has the best quality of life.
-I set out a plan and copied my father into this as well as discussing my ideas with him together with my sister.
-We have Power of Attorney for health but also his consent so that is the first place to start.
-Involving parents and ensuring they understand choice is important
+My sibling and I have plenty to do to ensure our father has the best quality of life.
+I set out a plan and copied my father on this, as well as discussed my ideas with him and my sister.
+We have Power of Attorney for health but also his consent, so that is the first place to start.
+Involving parents and ensuring they understand the choice is important

-(1) To discuss openly with GP and patient (with son) current concerns.
+(1) To discuss the patient’s current concerns openly with the GP and the patient’s (son).

 (2) Instigate all support where possible to retain both independence and retain living in his current home.